stdevPavelmc/cqrlog/compiled/README.md

  ## At the moment a bug is reported in alpha 2.6.0(104).
-If TRXControl window is closed rig polling doeas not start when Cqrlog is started.
+If TRXControl window is closed rig polling does not start when Cqrlog is started.
 So keep TRXconrol visible while I have fixed it

  #### For now on alpha test binaries 2.6.0.(104) are compiled using system that has GLIBC version 2.35